The Interpublic Group of Companies Inc. [IPG] – 3 compelling analyses why it’s a riskier Investment

 The Interpublic Group of Companies Inc. [NYSE:IPG]: Analyst Rating and Earnings

-Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
-Currently, in relation to The Interpublic Group of Companies Inc. [IPG], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding The Interpublic Group of Companies Inc. [IPG] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
 On average, stock market experts give IPG an Overweight rating.
-This is compared to its latest closing price of $16.04.
+The average 12-month price forecast for this stock is $14.58, with the high estimate being $27.00, the low estimate being $13.00 and the median estimate amounting to $23.00.
+This is compared to its latest closing price of $14.70.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for The Interpublic Group of Companies Inc. [IPG] is sitting at 3.25.
 This is compared to 1 month ago, when its average rating was 3.50.